armurox/POSIX-Compliant-Shell/README.md

 hello   world
 ```

-3. type - prints out the type of a command, whether it exists in the `PATH` environment variable, is a local builtin, or is not a valid command at all.
+**3. type** - prints out the type of a command, whether it exists in the `PATH` environment variable, is a local builtin, or is not a valid command at all.

 Example usage and output: